abrahamlanggam/sparkar-fdccc-oct2020/README.md

 </p>

 # Isolating the Head with Hair Segmentation and Render Pass
-Hair segmentation is achieved with a hair segmentation mask texture, which you can create in Spark AR Studio.
+Hair segmentation is achieved with a hair segmentation mask texture, which you can create in [Spark AR Studio](https://sparkar.facebook.com/ar-studio/download/).
 You’ll combine this texture with the camera texture in a material.
 Render passes allows you to bypass the default render pipeline to produce multiple rendered layers through a custom render pipeline.
 While they’re a more advanced feature to work with, render passes can give you greater flexibility in what you’re able to create
 In this tutorial we’ll look at an effect that uses render passes get the head shape of the user and hair segmentation to get the hair of the user and make a Big Head effect.
-Download the sample content to follow this tutorial.
-You can adapt any of the assets in this effect to create your own projects.

 ### Getting started
-If you want to build this effect yourself, open the unfinished effect in the sample content folder.
+If you want to build this effect yourself, open the unfinished effect in the [sample content folder](https://github.com/abrahamlanggam/sparkar-fdccc-oct2020/tree/main/Demo%20Project).
 So you can get started quickly, we've already:
   1. Imported the **head occluder**.
   2. Inserted a **face tracker**.
   3. Inserted and named 1 **null object**, as children of the face tracker.
 You'll use these to get the shape of the head using render pass.